megahealth/TestBleLib/README.md

     4.Use data from onSyncMonitorDataComplete() and call client.parseHrvData() to get HRV data after HRV data synced.
     (Tips:HRV data is based on SPO2Monitor(Sleep SPO2Monitor).You can sync hrv data when monitor data synced.HRV data's type is 10.MegaBleCallback.onSyncMonitorDataComplete() will return hrv data)

+## How to get rawdata
+	1. Call getRawData() to get rawdata
+	2. Using onSyncingDataProgress() returns the progress of getting rawdata
+	3. Using onRawDataComplete() returns the local path of rawdata

 ## Tips of upgrading firmware

     1.Battery value should be greater than 25% 2.Battery status should be normal/charging/full
     3.Add FOREGROUND_SERVICE permission(android.permission.FOREGROUND_SERVICE) to AndroidManifest.xml if targetSdkVersion >= 28